-What’s great about drip campaigns is they are automated, so you don’t have to manually write and send them every time.
+What’s great about drip marketing is they are automated, so you don’t have to manually write and send them every time.
 You can even include a customer’s name and your company information, among other things.

 This strategy is designed to help you give your customers the right information at the right time.
 You send out an ideal number of emails over a specific time period without overcommunicating and annoying potential customers.